STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

-We can compute the forward kinematics in a batch as it depends only on the current state.
-This provides us an easily parallelizable formulation of the robot model that is amenable to GPU acceleration.
+We can compute the forward kinematics in batch as they depend only on the current state.
+This provides an easily parallelizable formulation of the robot model that is amenable to GPU acceleration.